atsheehan/curriculum/lessons/activerecord-validations/validations.md

 => false
 ```

-Rails encountered your validation and refused to save the change you made that set `year` equal to `nil`.
+ActiveRecord encountered your validation and refused to save the change you made that set `year` equal to `nil`.
 When you now retrieve the year from the last song, you should see that it is unchanged:

 ```ruby
 2.0.0-p353 :005 > Song.last.year